timpending/comp-sci-curriculum/Unit-3/04-graphs.md

 * Stack
 * Queue

 In all these structures, data is arranged in a sequential manner.

----
+That is, items in these structures are strictly ordered, and exactly one item follows one other item.
+If we want to examine every item in one of these data structures we can do so in a "straight line", looking at each item in order.

-### Non-linear Data Structures Recap
+## Non-linear Data Structures Recap

 We've also talked about a ***non-linear data structure***: